blueh0rse/blueh0rse.github.io/_posts/Certifications/2023-10-04-ejpt-review.md

 img_path: /assets/img/
 ---

-Getting the eLearnSecurity Junior Penetration Tester (eJPT) certification was a big achievement for me as it was my first cybersecurity certification.
+Getting the eLearnSecurity Junior Penetration Tester (eJPT) certification was a big achievement for me, as it was my first cybersecurity certification.
 It helped me improve my skills in penetration testing and gave me hands-on experience.
-In this post, I’ll share how I prepared and offer some tips to help you pass the eJPT.
+In this post, I’ll share how I prepared and give some tips to help you pass the eJPT.

 ![eJPT Certificate](/certifs/ejpt_certif.png){: width="600" }

 ## Why I Chose eJPT

-I chose this certification because it is an entry level certification with a fair price.
-As a first start or for the challenge I recommend it.
+I chose this certification because it is an entry-level certification with a fair price.
+Whether you're just starting or looking for a challenge, I recommend it.

-## The exam
+## The Exam

 The exam is 48h exam consisting of 35 questions.